Smart thermostats: what they do, how they work, and reasons to get one

 - Pop an insulating jacket on your hot water tank – you could save around £35 a year.

-For even more ways to save, check out our full energy saving guide to reducing your bills.
-And check out 120 more quick wins to help you save energy around the home, and our top 14 ways to save electricity and cut your bills.
+For even more ways to save, check out our full energy-saving guide to reducing your bills.
+Also check out 120 more quick wins to help you save energy around the home,.and our top 14 ways to save electricity and cut your bills.